 9Why purchase Builders Risk Insurance from BuildersRisk.net?

-BuildersRisk.net concentrates only on ensuring builders risk and property coverage.
-We have over 15 companies we write through to get you the best value for your money.
-In contrast, your local agent might have one or two; we give you more options for you to decide which one suits best.
-In 99% of the cases we write, we can have a policy to you the same day.
+BuildersRisk.net concentrates only on ensuring Builders Risk and property coverage.
+We have over 15 companies we work with to get you the best value for your money.
+In contrast, your local agent might have one or two.
+We give you more options to decide which one suits you best.
+In 99% of the cases we write, we can have a policy for you the same day.
 Give us a chance to compete with your current agent, and we are certain you will be satisfied with your pricing and coverage.

 10How much do I insure the project to?

 You are required to ensure your project up to 100% of the final value.
 Remember, it's not the market value of the project, but the replacement cost in building it (this value will not include the value of the land).
-Even if you are the builder or you are the owner and have a contract with a general contractor who will perform the construction, it should be easy to come up with an estimate for the project.
-Remember, the cost is not high for the Course of Construction's policy.
+Even if you are the builder or you are the owner and have a contract with a General Contractor who will perform the construction, it should be easy to come up with an estimate for the project.
+Remember, the cost is not high for the Course of Construction policy.

 11How much does a ground-up construction policy cost?

 Several factors determine the cost of a ground-up construction policy.
 The locations of the construction project and construction materials are two important factors.
 If the project is 50 miles away from the coast, the cost is $200-$500 per $10,000.
 If you want to save money, taking a higher deductible can be a good idea.

 12If I cancel, do I get my money back?